-I click on the link and I am presented with a basic overview of how nikolaroza.com fares in Google (only for 100 keyword I gave to AccuRanker, not the whole site).
+I click on the link and I am presented with a basic overview of how nikolaroza.com fares in Google (only for 100 keywords I fed to AccuRanker, not the whole site).

 I can instantly see :

-It’s a nice easy to understand overview of my site’s and Google’s relationships.
+It’s a nice and easy-to-understand overview of my site’s and Google’s relationships.